p4stoboy/BreakIn/BreakIn - A Splashkit Graphical Application Tutorial.md

 ### globals.h

-In `globals.h`, we declare external global **constants** (immutable values) that will be used throughout the game.
+In `globals.h`, we declare global **constants** (immutable values) that will be used throughout the game.
 This header file acts as a central point of reference for all global settings.
 We maintain these separately from our gamestate struct as they are **not mutable** values, they function as universal rules which our gameplay systems are implemented against and as such they should be abstracted as far away from our mechanical functionality as possible.

 **globals.h**